meilisearch/documentation/learn/core_concepts/indexes.md

 ## Primary key

-An index is a collection of documents.
-All documents have a primary key, which is a mandatory field.
-This field is composed of a primary key attribute name and a unique value.
-All documents in a given index share the same primary key attribute but a different unique value.
+Every index has a primary key: a required attribute that must be present in all documents in the index.
+The primary key's attribute name must be known by the index.
+Each document in the index must have a unique value associated with the primary key.
+This serves to identify each document in the index, such that two documents in an index can never be completely identical.
+If you try adding documents to an index and even a single one is missing the primary key, none of the documents will be stored.

-The primary key's attribute name **must** be known by the index.
-You can [set a primary key for an index or let it be inferred by Meilisearch](/learn/core_concepts/primary_key.md#setting-the-primary-key).
+You can set a primary key for an index or let it be inferred by Meilisearch, read more about it in our [dedicated guide](/learn/core_concepts/primary_key.md#setting-the-primary-key).

 [Learn more about document primary key](/learn/core_concepts/primary_key.md#primary-key-2)